Nanoxidil for Hair Loss: Efficacy, Side-Effects, vs. Minoxidil

 One fact about medications for human use is that the FDA will only approve them after extensive clinical trials have been done.
 For this reason, it will take some time before nanoxidil is approved by the FDA.
 Therefore, this product is in limited supply in major online stores like Amazon.com.

 Nanoxidil currently costs around $38 for 60ml.
-If you would like to try it, you can always make a purchase from one of the major drug stores, online stores, or visit the DS Laboratories in 1601 Green Rd, Pompano Beach, Florida.
+If you would like to try it, you can always make a purchase from one of the major drugstores, or online stores.

 Spectral.DNC-N® 5% Nanoxidil, 60ml